bytexenon/Github-Desktop-Notifier/docs/README.md

 ## Features

 - **Real-time Notifications**: Receive instant desktop alerts for new GitHub activities.
-- **Interactive Actions**: Open notifications in your browser or mark them as read directly from the notification popup without opening your browser.
+- **Interactive Actions**: Open notifications in your browser or mark them as read directly from the notification popup.
 - **Supports All Notification Types**: Get notifications for issues, pull requests, comments, and more.
 - **Easy to Use**: Simply run the script and authenticate with GitHub via browser to start receiving notifications, no need to create GitHub API tokens.